EN 62368 Standard Update Information

 Component manufacturers should begin the process of qualifying their products to the requirements of the standard as soon as possible.
 Even if a component is certified to EN 60950 1, testing laboratories will still be required to conduct tests on the end product consistent with the requirements of EN 62368-1.

 Key differences between EN 60950-1 and EN 62368-1

-Two key differences between EN 60950-1 and EN 62368-1 outlined below is the electrical strength and the residual voltage after disconnection of the main supply.
+Three key differences between EN 60950-1 and EN 62368-1 outlined below are the method for determining protection against electrically caused fire, the electric strength test, and the test for the residual voltage after disconnection of the main supply.

 Under EN 60950-1, the discharge voltage is to be measured at one second after disconnection for pluggable type A equipment, and 10 seconds after disconnection for pluggable type B equipment.
 The limit is 37% of the peak voltage at the disconnection point.

 Under EN 62368-1, the discharge voltage is to be measured at two seconds after disconnecting.
 For normal conditions, two limits need to be satisfied.
 The limit for the ordinary person is ES1 and the instructed person is ES2.
 The limit under single fault condition is ES2.
 All limits are shown in Table 5 of the standard.

 Under EN 60950-1, electrical strength (Hipot) test voltage is selected based on either Table 5B (Peak working voltages) or Table 5C (required withstand voltage) of the standard as determined in Annex G.4.

 Under EN 62368-1, the test voltage is determined based on the highest value from Table 26 (Transient voltage), Table 27 (Peak working voltage) and Table 28 (Temporary overvoltages) of the standard.
 If using DC test voltage, the standard requires the test to be performed in both polarities.